Public Prosecutor v Taw Cheng Kong: Court of Appeal's test

-Clarifying the law on equality and equal protection, the Court adopted the approach proposed by Supreme Court Judge Mohamed Azmi Mohamed in Malaysian Bar v.
+Clarifying the law on equality and equal protection, the Court adopted the approach proposed by Supreme Court Judge Mohd Azmi in Malaysian Bar v.
 Government of Malaysia (1986).
 Whilst similar to the test expressed by Karthigesu J.A. in the court below, this approach seemed to streamline his first two forms of arbitrariness into the first limb of its test.
 Thus, according to the Court of Appeal, the test for validity under Article 12 of the Constitution is as follows: